 Vasectomy is a simple day procedure.
 A local anesthetic injection numbs the area and then a very small hole is made in the front of the scrotum.
-Through this opening, each sperm -carrying tubes (vas deferens) is cut and sealed off.
-One this heals you will have a very small scar on the scrotum which will fade over time.
+Through this opening, each sperm-carrying tube (vas deferens) is cut and sealed off.
+Once this heals you will have a very small scar on the scrotum which will fade over time.

 The procedure usually takes around 30 minutes.
 It is recommended you take it easy and have a day or two off work or more if your work is very physical.
 Ordinary pain killers and a cold pack will help manage discomfort when you get home.

 After a vasectomy, sperm are still produced and leave the testes, but are stopped in the epididymis (the collecting tube that lies along the back of the testes) where they are reabsorbed back into the body.
 The semen volume does not noticeably reduce, but it will no longer contain sperm.

 You will need to submit a semen sample three months after the procedure to ensure your semen is sperm-free.
 This is very important.
 You will need to use contraception until this time.

 More than 25,000 men have a vasectomy in Australia each year.
 In total one in four men over the age of 40 have had a vasectomy.
 Vasectomy is more reliable than other methods of birth control, such as condoms or withdrawal, or for women, the contraceptive pill, intrauterine devices (IUD’s), diaphragms and related methods.
 For men, vasectomy is less complicated and less expensive than tubal litigation, the permanent method of birth control for women.